dull-bird/pdf_toc/readme.md

 ## Faatures

 - An editing panel to adjust title, level and page
-- Support 4-level contents
+- Support any level contents
 - Ignore empty lines in the TOC (.txt) file
-- Highlight invalid (non-integer) page numbers and levels (out of [1, 4]), and stop adding the TOC if they are detected
+- Highlight (with red background) invalid (non-integer) page numbers and invalid levels (non-integer or smaller than 1), and stop adding the TOC if they are detected

 ## Requirements